-John Cooper QC and Malcolm Galloway are successful in securing a reduction in the fine imposed against Electricity North West.
+John Cooper QC and Malcolm Galloway are successful in securing a reduction in the fine imposed against Electricity North West

-John Cooper QC and Malcolm Galloway, instructed by Paul Matthews (DWF Leeds), were today successful in the Court of Appeal (Criminal Division) securing an 85% reduction in the fine imposed against Electricity North West by HHJ Altham at the Crown Court at Preston in March of this year.
+John Cooper QC and Malcolm Galloway, instructed by Paul Matthews (DWF Leeds), were successful today in the Court of Appeal (Criminal Division) securing an 85% reduction in the fine imposed against Electricity North West by HHJ Altham at the Crown Court at Preston in March of this year.
 The Company had been found guilty of breaching regulation 4(1) of the Work at Height Regulations 2005 (‘WAHR 2005’) and fined £900,000.

 Giving the judgement of the court Lord Justice Simon accepted the appellants submissions on Culpability and found that the appropriate starting point was on the cusp between “low” and “medium” culpability (HHJ Altham had found ‘High’) and agreed the Harm level was ‘Category 3’.
 They reduced the starting point to £135,000 and importantly, agreed with the appellant (who was a Very Large Organisation), that it was not appropriate or necessary for any further upward adjustment to reflect the turnover of the Company due to the facts of the case.
 The fine was therefore reduced from £900,000 to £135,000.